You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Think of getting highlights as a baby step towards changing your hair color.
-If you’re not ready to opt for an all-over color change, consider highlights as equivalent to dipping your toes into the water before it’s time to dive in.
-Rather than completely change the hue of your hair, ask your colorist to add streaks of your favorite shade.
+If you’re not ready to opt for an all-over color change, highlights will be a good option for you.
+Ask your colorist to add highlights of your favorite shade.
 Depending on your preference, the streaks can be chunky or thin, subtle or bold.
-For a sun-kissed look, choose a shade that’s only slightly lighter than your base color.
+For a sun-kissed look, choose a shade that’s slightly lighter than your base color.
 If you’d like a little more drama, ask for baby blonde highlights aka babylights.
 Want to try it at home?
 Grab the L’Oréal Paris Couleur Experte in French Éclair.
 This permanent hair dye will provide you with a new base color and highlights all at once.

-If going lighter, even just with highlights, isn’t for you, lowlights may be a good idea.

 Lowlights are similar to highlights in that they add dimension to your hair color.
-The only difference is, with lowlights you’re darkening certain pieces of your hair.
-So, pick a color that’s darker by two shades or more to help spice up your brunette hair.
+However, the difference is that you’ll be darkening certain pieces of your mane.
+So, pick a color that’s two shades darker to enhance your strands.
 For a simple switch, add darker brown pieces throughout your mane to keep your hue from looking one-dimensional.
 Book an appointment with your colorist to achieve this look since lowlights will require time and specific hair coloring techniques.

-What’s brunette and blonde all over?
-If you want to add a touch of blonde to your tresses, it’s time to get familiar with balayage.
-This hair color trend continues to remain super-popular—and we aren’t mad about it.
-To get the look, keep your brown color on top and only lighten the ends of your hair—you’ll get to enjoy the best of both worlds.
-Plus, since the color is concentrated at the ends of your hair, there won’t be a harsh line of demarcation when your roots start to grow in.
-That means you won’t have to worry about frequent touch-ups!
-(Check out our guide to balayage.)
+If you want to add a touch of blonde to your tresses, it’s time to get familiar with the balayage highlighting technique.
+To get the look, keep your brown color on top and only lighten the ends of your hair—you’ll get to enjoy the best of both hues.
+Since the color is concentrated towards the ends of your lengths, you won’t have to worry about a harsh line of demarcation when your roots start to grow out.

-Lightening your locks doesn’t have to mean going platinum—or even blonde.
+Lightening dark brown hair doesn’t have to mean going platinum—or even blonde.
 Give lighter strands a shot by lifting your color subtly.
-A light or medium-toned brown could offer be just different enough from your current color, plus it could be a nice way to add a sunny effect to your hair for the summer season.
+A light or medium-toned brown could be just the right hue to provide a nice contrast, plus it’s a great way to add a sunny effect to your hair for the summer season.
 Get the look at home using the L’Oréal Paris Féria in Hi-Lift Browns Downtown Brown or Light Golden Brown.

-If you’ve been contemplating DIYing your way to a new hair color, try the dip dye trend, as you can keep your brunette base, while adding a fun color to the bottom of your strands.
-To get the look at home, pick up the L’Oréal Paris Colorista Semi-Permanent Hair Color, which offers four shades (teal, burgundy, red, and tangerine) created specifically for brunettes that don’t require bleaching.
-Just follow the directions on the packaging, applying the dye only where you want to change up your color.
-(Learn how to get a trendy tangerine hair color.)
+If you’ve been contemplating DIY-ing your way to a new hair color, opt for the dip dye trend.
+This style allows you to keep your brunette base while adding a hue to the bottom of your lengths.
+To get the look at home, pick up the L’Oréal Paris Colorista Semi-Permanent Hair Color, which offers four shades created specifically for brunettes— no bleaching required.
+This semi-permanent hair color can last up to four to ten shampoos.